Olen Burrage: Arrest and trial

 After being indicted by a federal grand jury in December 1964, Burrage was placed under arrest by the Federal Bureau of Investigation for violation of Title 18, Section 241, United States Code: "conspiracy against rights".

 He was officially arrested at 8:27 a.m., December 4, 1964, and transported to the Naval Auxiliary Air Station, Meridian, Mississippi, where he was taken to the bachelor officers quarters, where he was photographed and fingerprinted.

+In a 1964 confession, Ku Klux Klansman turned FBI informant Horace Barnette had told investigators that he met Burrage after the bodies were buried in the dam.
+An FBI agent read his confession to the jury during the trial.

+“Burrage got a glass gallon jug and filled it with gasoline to be used to burn the 1963 Ford car owned by the three civil rights workers,” Barnette said.
+“Burrage took one of the diesel trucks from under a trailer and said, `I will use this to pick you up, no one will suspect a truck on the road this time at night.’
+It was then about 1 to 1:30 in the morning.”

 At trial, Burrage who did not live on the farm where the bodies were found, insisted that he knew nothing about the killings.
 Family members and friends corroborated his alibi that he was at home and at church on the night of the murders, and he was acquitted in 1967.

 Death

-Burrage died in Anderson Regional Medical Center, on March 15, 2013, the day before his 83rd birthday.
+Burrage died in Anderson Regional Medical Center in Meridian on March 15, 2013, the day before his 83rd birthday.
 The local newspaper, The Neshoba Democrat, did not mention Burrage's implication in the murders in his obituary.